amida-tech/recruitment-registry/api/docs/api.md

 ]
 ```

 A survey can also be shown using resource `/surveys/name/{name}`.
-Server responses identically to resource `surveys/{id}`.
+Server responds identically to resource `surveys/{id}`.
 In addition it is possible to show a survey with its answers using resource `/surveys/answered/name/{name}`

 ```js
 	.get('http://localhost:9005/api/v1.0/surveys/answered/name/Example')